drduh/YubiKey-Guide/README.md

 - if you have different email addresses for professional versus personal use cases, having distinct keys allow you to disassociate the identities
 - if you are also using the YubiKey as a U2F or FIDO2 device, having multiple YubiKeys is generally recommended as a backup measure

-## Steps

 Define an array containing additional user IDs.
-As this is bash syntax, each array element should be surrounded by quotes and each element should be separated by a space:
+Each array element must be wrapped in quotes and each element must be space-delimited:

 ```console
 declare -a additional_uids
 additional_uids=("Super Cool YubiKey 2025" "uid 1 <uid1@example.org>")
 ```

-Add the additional user IDs to the key:
+Add the additional user IDs to the Certify key:

 ```console
 for uid in "${additional_uids[@]}" ; do \